Digital Nomad Life in Kamogawa, Japan

 What do people appreciate most about the culture in Kamogawa?

 "Expats in Kamogawa, appreciate the local culture for its deep-rooted traditions and customs that are still practiced today.
 They admire the sense of community and the warm hospitality of the locals.
 The peaceful and serene environment, coupled with the beautiful natural landscapes, is also highly appreciated.
 Expats enjoy the local festivals and events that showcase the rich history and culture of Kamogawa.
 They also value the local cuisine, which is fresh, healthy, and diverse.
 The respect for nature and the environment, as well as the cleanliness of the city, are also aspects of the local culture that expats appreciate.
-Lastly, the safety and low crime rate in Kamogawa make it a comfortable place for expats to live," explained one person living in Kamogawa, Japan.
+Lastly, the safety and low crime rate in Kamogawa make it a comfortable place for expats to live," explained one expat living in Kamogawa, Japan.

 What do people find most challenging about the culture in Kamogawa?

 "Expats in Kamogawa may find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and Japanese can be a difficult language to learn.
 They may also struggle with the complex social etiquette, which includes specific rules for gift-giving, dining, and addressing others.
 The work culture in Japan can also be intense, with long hours and a strong emphasis on loyalty and dedication to one's job.
 Additionally, expats may find it difficult to integrate into the local community, as Japanese society can be quite homogeneous and reserved.
 The difference in food habits can also be a challenge for some, as Japanese cuisine is quite distinct and may not suit everyone's palate.
-Lastly, the high cost of living, particularly in terms of housing, can also pose a challenge for expats living in Kamogawa," said one person in Kamogawa.
+Lastly, the high cost of living, particularly in terms of housing, can also pose a challenge for expats living in Kamogawa," said one expat who made the move to Kamogawa.

 What residency documents or visas did I need if I will be in Kamogawa for a while?